jprchlik/faraday_cup_int/docs/index.rst

                      6.79767052e-03,   1.60664033e+00,   1.78231253e+00,]

-The first three parameters are the
+The first three parameters are the Vx, Vy, and Vz parameters, so in this example I took a previous parameter guess and updated the velocity components because we have the data for it.

 .. code-block:: python